 My best friend amazes me every day with how much she does to make ends meet and give her daughter the world.
 I am proud to be her best friend.
 She pushes me to be better, and I am so glad she chose me to be on this journey with her.

 So if you want to date me know that you are choosing them and this crazy roller coaster ride we are on.
 You’ll have to go with the flow and be able to accommodate adding a child to our plans at the drop of a hat.
-You’ll have to get used to random video calls to talk to my girl cause she’s having a bad day and she misses me.
+And you’ll have to get used to random video calls to talk to my girl cause she’s having a bad day and she misses me.
 You’ll have to learn to accommodate late night phone calls with my best friend cause it’s the only time her life slows down enough to talk.
 You’ll have to learn that even though it can get stressful we’re worth it.